signalsforgranted/draft-grant-ntp-ntpv5-algorithms/draft-grant-ntp-ntpv5-algorithms.md

 ## Use of non-UTC timescales

 In addition to UTC, NTPv5 includes support for the transmission of TAI, UT1, and leap-smeared UTC.
-Implementations SHOULD NOT mix timestamps from different timescales when performing calculations, and it's recommended they minimise the conversion of timescales where possible.
+Implementations SHOULD NOT mix timestamps from different timescales when performing calculations, and it's recommended they minimise the conversion of timescales where possible to reduce confusion and aide in accuracy.
 New algorithms may choose to support a restricted number of timescales.

 ## Leap Seconds and Leap Second Smearing